Get 10% off any Vivobarefoot purchase with my code VBANYA20

-The Gobi Hi Top is an iconic winter boot in barefoot circles.
+The Vivobarefoot Gobi Hi Top is an iconic barefoot winter boot.
 It’s known for being super durable, waterproof, and easy to wear in a modern lifestyle.
 This is exactly what drew me to it a few years back when I purchased my first barefoot boots.

-But the Hi Top has been through a few design tweaks over the years, so I wanted to get up to date on the current iteration and see if it was still a boot I could highly recommend.
+But the Gobi Hi been through a few design tweaks over the years, so I wanted to get up to date on the current iteration, the Gobi Hi IV, and see if it was still a boot I could highly recommend.

-Aesthetically, the newest Gobi Hi III boots are consistent with previous years.
+Aesthetically, the newest Gobi Hi IV boots are consistent with previous years.
 They’re low profile and sleek, so you’ll be able to dress them up as well as use them to play in the snow.
-They come in two colors – black and brown – and a matching outsole makes these look slimmer than they are (see this Instagram post).
+This year they come in three colors – black, grey, and brown.
+The black version can be styled like a combat boot, and even dressed up!

-They come with Vivobarefoot’s thermal insole and are lined with a soft faux-fur (instead of the faux-shearling that was used in the past).
-This year, thinner laces are used, which helps to make them even dressier, but the thin laces are harder to handle and I prefer the sturdiness of the thicker laces from previous years.
+They come with Vivobarefoot’s thermal insole and are lined with a soft faux-fur.
+This year, thinner laces are used, which helps to make them even dressier, but the thin laces are harder to handle and I prefer the grippiness of the thicker laces from previous years.
 Speed hooks make them easy to get on and off, and they just look awesome!

-When it comes to barefoot qualities, Vivobarefoot usually gets a gold star (see my other Vivo reviews here).
+When it comes to barefoot qualities, Vivobarefoot usually gets a gold star (see my other Vivobarefoot reviews here).
 They are thin (5mm +3.5mm with thermal insole), flexible, and spacious.
-Sometimes toe box width is an issue in Vivobarefoot shoes, but I find the Gobi line to be pretty solid.
+The toe box width is average for a barefoot shoe, so that means people with extra wide feet likely won’t fit.
 If you need an EXTRA wide winter boots, you can use the Barefoot Shoe Finder to see your options!

-The rubber wall and seams are very well done on Vivobarefoot shoes and have held up so well for me and my family (my husband wears the Tracker as his winter boot, and my son wears the Primus).
-If you are going to be in a lot of standing water, the Fulham might be a good option, but the Hi Top is a warmer boot overall.
+The rubber wall and seams are very well done and have held up well for me and my family (my husband wears the Tracker as his winter boot, and my son wears the Primus).
+If you are going to be in a lot of standing water, the Fulham might be a better option option, but the Hi Top is a warmer boot overall.

 The shoe upper is thick and cushioned and keep my feet warm even in strong wind and cold temps.
 The sole, however, I find to get cold quickly, even with the VB Thermal Insole.
-I have started swapping it out for my 6mm thick NorthSole insoles and/or a sheepskin insole instead and find that it keeps my feet a lot warmer.
+I have started swapping it out for a sheepskin insole instead and find that it keeps my feet a lot warmer.
 I always have a hard time with my toes in the winter, so it is definitely worth it for me to have some extra insoles on hand so I’m not miserable outside.

 I find the outsoles have good traction, I primarily have used mine in snow and ice without issue.
 If you’re looking for a really rugged boot you might want to choose something with lugs.